anna099/hegel/introduction/1-introduction.md

 Kant of *subjective* idealism, even in spite of Kant's attempts to distance himself from Bishop Berkeley:

-> Objectivity of thought, in Kant's sense, is again to a certain sense
+> objectivity of thinking in Kant's sense is itself again only subjective in its
-> subjective.
-Thoughts, according to Kant, although universal and necessary
+> form, because, according to Kant, thoughts, although they are universal and
-> categories, are *only our* thoughts -- separated by an impassable gulf from the
+> necessary determinations, are still *only our* thoughts, and are cut off from
-> thing, as it exists apart from our knowledge.[^4]
+> what the thing is *in-itself* by an impassable gulf.[^4]

 Jacobi also failed to meet the monistic demand -- albeit less subtly -- since he followed Hume in suggesting that we merely place *faith* in an unintelligible